 ...the RQSDTA parameter if the SBMSCHJOB command is being used within a CL program.

-RQSDTA can contain variable names and expressions; CMD can not.
+Note that the RQSDTA parameter can contain variable names and expressions; but CMD can not.

-Starting Scheduler
+STRSCH - Starting Scheduler

 Once you have your jobs defined to the system, you need to start the scheduler.
 This is performed by the STRSCH command (which is also option 10 on the menu):